Effective Date: November 9, 2020

 - Where processing of your End User Information is based on consent, withdraw that consent;

 - Request that we provide End User Information collected about you in a structured, commonly used and machine-readable format so that you can transfer it to another company, where technically feasible and only in cases where your data is stored in Ninth Wave systems.

-We commit to resolve complaints about our collection or use of End User Information.
-Individuals with inquiries or complaints about our collection or use of End User Information should first contact: firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, Ninth Wave commits to resolve complaints about our collection or use of End User information.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Ninth Wave Inc. at: firstname.lastname@example.org

-Additionally, we are subject to the investigatory and enforcement powers of the Federal Trade Commission in the United States.
+Additionally, consistent with the Privacy Shield Principles, we are subject to the investigatory and enforcement powers of the Federal Trade Commission in the United States.

 Information for Residents of California